Pride1234/West-Nile-virus-control-Project/README.md

 app.R runs the Shiny app.
 Control_Profile.R runs the Optimal Control model.
-Vaccination_Omega_Humans.R displays the model simulations for the case when there is vaccination of equids and PPE adoption by humans.
+Vaccination_Omega_Humans.R displays the model simulations for the case when there is vaccination of equids and PPE adoption by humans. peaks.csv compares the simuated peak to the observed.
+Germany.csv has daily temperature data mainly used for plots.